jdxyw/generativeart/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/jdxyw/generativeart/master/LICENSE)

 `generativeart` is a `Go` package to generate many kinds of generative art.
 The goal is to collect some excellent generative art (implemented in `R` or `Processing`), and rewrite them in `Go` again.
-I would paste the original link at the end of this README(If I remember.
-You can also submit a PR if you found I miss something.).
+I would paste the original link at the end of this README(If I remember, you can also submit a PR if you found I missed something.).
 Currently, it supports the following type.

-This package is still working in progress, more types would be added.
+This package is still working in progress.
+More types would be added.
 Welcome anyone interested in this field to submit your PR.

 - Maze
 - Julia Set